Are tattoos toxic?

 Anything else comes down to making sure you like the artist's work, an ugly tattoo is a regretted tattoo.

 I hope this has helped with any questions or concerns you have.
-If you feel I missed anything please comment down below, or just say hi!
+If you feel I missed anything please message me on social media, or just say hi!